antoniospg/UnityOcean/docs/OceanSimulation.md

 L= \frac{v²}{g}
 $$

-if you want to suppress waves smaller than a small length l << L, just add this multiplicative factor to the Phillips Spectrum:
+If you want to suppress waves smaller than a small length l << L, just add this multiplicative factor to the Phillips Spectrum:

 $$
 exp(-(kl)²)
 $$

-where:
+Where:
 * A is a numeric constant.
 * **k** is the wave vector.
 * g is the gravitational constant.